huangleiBuaa/OthogonalWN/README.md

 ```Bash
 th exp_Conv_imageNet_expDecay.lua -model imagenet/resnet_OLM_L1
  ```
-You can training other respective model by using the parameter 'model'
+You can training other respective models by using the parameter '-model'

 ## Contact
 huanglei@nlsde.buaa.edu.cn, Any discussions and suggestions are welcome!